pragati-gupta-mu/certificate_manager_agent/readme.md

     - `PROJECT_CONNECTION_STRING`: URL for Azure AI Agent Service Project.
     - `AZURE_OPENAI_DEPLOYMENT`: Name of the Azure AI Agent Service model deployment.
     - `BING_CONNECTION_NAME`: Name of the Bing connection.

+## Contributing
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch for your feature or bug fix.
+Submit a pull request with a detailed description of your changes.